Signature Projects

 Casino Memorial Swimming Pool

-The Casino Memorial Olympic Pool Upgrade has been a signature project for Council over the past four years.
-The Masterplan was completed and adopted by Council in February 2021 with a vision of redeveloping the Casino Pool into a state-of-the-art community facility, to be undertaken in three stages.
+The Casino Memorial Olympic Pool upgrade has been a signature project for Council over the past four years.
+The master plan was completed and adopted by Council in February 2021, with a vision of redeveloping the pool into a state-of-the-art community facility, to be undertaken in three stages.

 Casino Showground and Racecourse Upgrade

-Richmond Valley Council received $14.3 million in funding, with $12.8 million received under the Australian and NSW governments’ co-funded Bushfire Local Economic Recovery Fund and additional funding from the NSW Showground Stimulus Program, Drought Communities Funding, Crown Lands and Richmond Valley Council to complete the master plan for the Casino Showground and Racecourse redevelopment.
+Richmond Valley Council received $14.3 million in funding, with $12.8 million allocated under the Australian and NSW governments’ co-funded Bushfire Local Economic Recovery Fund, and additional funding from the NSW Showground Stimulus Program, Drought Communities Funding, Crown Lands and Richmond Valley Council to complete the master plan for the Casino Showground and Racecourse redevelopment.

 Naughtons Gap Road Project

-Richmond Valley Council’s Councillors, Executive and Staff have regularly explored and advocated for a solution to the Naughtons Gap landslide issue, which first occurred in March 2021 and was compounded by the 2022 Flood events.
+Richmond Valley Council’s councillors, executive and staff regularly explored and advocated for a solution to the Naughtons Gap landslide issue, which first occurred in March 2021 and was compounded by the 2022 flood events.

 Northern Rivers Rail Trail